awslabs/aws-mobile-appsync-sdk-js/README.md

 - For non-DynamoDB data sources in scenarios where you have no offline requirements, use the [API (GraphQL) category in the Amplify library](https://docs.amplify.aws/lib/graphql).
 - If you want to use the Apollo V3 client, use the Apollo Links in this repository to help with authorization and subscriptions.

+**Looking for the AWS AppSync SDK for JavaScript (built on Apollo v2)?** The AWS AppSync SDK for JavaScript is now in maintenance mode.
+Please review the [upgrade guide](docs.amplify.aws/lib/graphqlapi/upgrade-guide/q/platform/js) for recommended next steps.

 ## [AWS AppSync](https://aws.amazon.com/appsync/) Links for Apollo V3

 If you would like to use the [Apollo JavaScript client version 3](https://www.apollographql.com/docs/react/) to connect to your AppSync GraphQL API, this repository (on the current stable branch) provides Apollo links to use the different AppSync authorization modes, and to setup subscriptions over web sockets.
 Please log questions for this client SDK in this repo and questions for the AppSync service in the [official AWS AppSync forum](https://forums.aws.amazon.com/forum.jspa?forumID=280&start=0) .